This course may be taken prior to or during the same term.

 Obtain permission of the major advisor prior to enrollment at another institution;

-Consult with the Director of the First Year Advising Center if completing the UWF General Studies requirements
+Consult with the Director of the First Year Advising Center if completing the UWF General Education requirements

 Obtain certification from the Office of the Registrar for residency and degree status for students taking courses at a Florida public college or university.
-The determination of specific course requirements (Gordon Rule, General Studies, etc.) will be made upon receipt of the official transcript.
+The determination of specific course requirements (Gordon Rule, General Education, etc.) will be made upon receipt of the official transcript.
 The major department will determine course equivalency for courses in the major.

 The University recognizes the following programs for which undergraduate students may receive academic credit.
 A combined total of 60 semester hours, of which not more than 20 semester hours may be upper-division credit, may be accepted for transfer.
 Credit toward major requirements must be approved by the student's major department.
 Categories and maximum acceptable limits are as follows: